simonprickett/ru203/README.md

 To get RediSearch, we recommend either launching it from Docker (for beginners) or building it from source and running the locally (more advanced).

+> We are also currently trialling the use of [Gitpod](https://gitpod.io) hosted environments for this course.
+To use Gitod, you'll need a GitHub account and a web browser: there's no software to install locally.
+See Option 3 for details.

 ## Option 1: Run RediSearch locally with Docker (Best option for beginners)

 First, make sure you have [Docker installed](https://docs.docker.com/get-docker/).